 Haiti: The Aftershock For Change

-Posted by piblogger on August 5, 2010 · Comments Off
+Posted by piblogger on August 5, 2010 · Comments Off on Haiti: The Aftershock For Change

 In January 2010, a massive magnitude 7.0 earthquake struck Haiti in which the epicenter was about 15 km southwest of the capital, Port-au-Prince.